buomsoo-kim/buomsoo-kim.github.io/_posts/2020-10-02-Recommender-systems-collab-filtering-13.md.md

 q_u + {|R(u)|}^{-1/2} + \sum_{j \in R(u)} y_j
 \end{equation}

 where $R(u)$ is the set of items rated by the user $u$ and $y_j$ is anothger factor vector to represent each item in $R(u)$.
 Hence, to represent a user, SVD++ combines the user factor learned from explicit ratings ($q_u$) and implicit information from items that the user has rated (or searched, shared, visited, etc.) previously ($R(u)$).
-In other words, it *combines the model-based and memory-based approaches in a single equation.* As a resul, it generally shows superior performances to both SVD and memory-based models such as k-NN.
+In other words, it *combines the model-based and memory-based approaches in a single equation.* As a result, it generally shows superior performances to both SVD and memory-based models such as k-NN.

 According to the changes in the user representations, the equation for rating estimation is modified as follows: